manheim/manheim-c7n-tools/README.rst

 The following commands are available in the Docker container (or Python installation), generated as Python package entrypoints:

-* `manheim-c7n-runner <https://manheim-c7n-tools.readthedocs.io/en/latest/runner/>`__ - A single entrypoint to wrap running one or more, or all, of the following steps in the proper order, in either run (real) or dryrun mode.
+* `manheim-c7n-runner <https://manheim-c7n-tools.readthedocs.io/en/latest/runner/>`_ - A single entrypoint to wrap running one or more, or all, of the following steps (as well as ``custodian`` itself, ``c7n-mailer`` deploy, and Sphinx documentation build) in the proper order, in either run (real) or dryrun mode.
-* `policygen <https://manheim-c7n-tools.readthedocs.io/en/latest/policygen/>`__ - The python script to generate the actual custodian YML config files from a configuration repo/directory.
+* `policygen <https://manheim-c7n-tools.readthedocs.io/en/latest/policygen/>`_ - The python script to generate the actual custodian YML config files from a configuration repo/directory.
 Must be run from a config repository directory.
-* `s3-archiver <https://manheim-c7n-tools.readthedocs.io/en/latest/s3archiver/>`__ - Script to clean up custodian S3 buckets by moving logs from any deleted policies to an "archived-logs/" prefix.
+* `s3-archiver <https://manheim-c7n-tools.readthedocs.io/en/latest/s3archiver/>`_ - Script to clean up custodian S3 buckets by moving logs from any deleted policies to an "archived-logs/" prefix.
-* `dryrun-diff <https://manheim-c7n-tools.readthedocs.io/en/latest/dryrun-diff/>`__ - Script to compare the number of resources matched per-policy, per-region between a dryrun and the last actual run of each policy, and write the results to a Markdown file (to be added as a comment on the PR).
+* `dryrun-diff <https://manheim-c7n-tools.readthedocs.io/en/latest/dryrun-diff/>`_ - Script to compare the number of resources matched per-policy, per-region between a dryrun and the last actual run of each policy, and write the results to a Markdown file (to be added as a comment on the PR).
 * ``mugc`` - built-in c7n Lambda garbage collection.
 The Docker image provides a wrapper for running this more easily, as c7n provides it only as a non-executable Python source file in their git repo.

 ======================